-The first lecture of this chapter has examined the concepts of future value and present value.
+The first lecture of this course has examined the concepts of future value and present value.

-Although these concepts allow us to answer a host of problems concerning the time value of money, the effort involved can be excessive.
+Although these concepts allow us to answer many problems concerning the time value of money, the effort involved can be excessive.

-Consider a bank calculating the present value of a 20-year monthly mortgage.
-Or an annuity payments of mortgage loans, stocks, etc.
+Consider a bank calculating the present value of a 20-year monthly mortgage-or annuity payments of mortgage loans, stocks, etc.